djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 This EIP implements a limited version of account abstraction for validator's `vote` transactions.
 The general design was borrowed from [EIP 86](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-86.md).

 ## Backwards Compatibility
-This EIP is not forward compatible and introduces backwards incompatibilities in the state, fork choice rule, block reward, and gas calculations on certain transactions.
-Therefore, it should be included in a scheduled hardfork at a certain block number.
+This EIP is not forward compatible and introduces backwards incompatibilities in the state, fork choice rule, block reward, transaction validity, and gas calculations on certain transactions.
+Therefore, all changes should be included in a scheduled hardfork at a `HYBRID_CASPER_FORK_BLKNUM`.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).